ankitAMD/Darkflow-object-detection/README.md

-## What i Have done
+## What i Have done and Experience...
-I Perfom all the activities of object detection using darkflow  on UBNUTU 16.04.
-I Face Many Problem and lot of codes have to changes to perform another tasks which i never used before and face before.
+I Perfom all the activities like image ,video,webcam detection in object detection using darkflow on UBNUTU 16.04.
+I Face Many Problem and changed lot of codes to perform another tasks which i never used and face before.

-See my demo video it is not Accurate detection but i used only for to know how to perform object detection on video i doesn,t uses much classes and i train my model on some of dataset through which i do not get good performence but i got result . this is one of the object detection video
+See my Demo video probably it is not Accurate detection because of not GPU and its corresponding compatible hardware but i used CPU, 8GB RAM, intel i7/i5 processor and 1TB hard disk only and perform custom object detection . i train my model on 1/4 classes differently and uses 25 images of dataset through which i do not get very good performance but i got result to show my demo to public.

+#### This is one of the object detection video

 https://www.youtube.com/watch?v=-2CkuAU6pRM